tinbka/tracee/README.md

 )
 ```

+#### Usage with Heroku

+Since Heroku filesystem is [ephemeral](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem), file output has little sense there and `log/` folder is not initialized by default.

+If you deploy to Heroku, make sure in your production Rails environment Tracee::Logger is initialized with `streams: [$stdout]` to not run into weird issues.

 ### Preprocessors

 A preprocessor is a callable object which inherits from `Tracee::Preprocessors::Base` and implements a #call method with 5 arguments: